Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/p/PLUMED/README.md

       * `-noPython`: Simply disables Python; build PLUMED without Python support.

+### 2.8.3 for CPE 23.09

+-   Trivial version bump of 2.8.0.

+-   But at least initially no support for cpeCray/23.09 as Boost fails to build.

 ### 2.9.0 for CPE 23.09

+-   Fails to build on the login nodes if you build for `partition/C`.

 -   Version bump from 2.8.3 but switched to the downloads that EasyBuild also uses so that we can copy checksums from there.

+-   Initially no support for cpeCray as we cannot build Boost for cpeCray.